Skip to content

 Disadvantages:

-• Requires high accuracy in temperatures and measurements
+• Requires great precision in temperatures and measurements

-This method heats the soap mixture itself to speed up the process.
-This method requires a slow cooker or double boiler.
+In this method, the soap mixture itself is heated to speed up the process.
+This method requires a slow cooker or a double boiler.
 Here are the basic preparation steps:

-Step 1 - Prepare a solution of caustic soda and wait for it to cool.
+Step 1 - Prepare a caustic soda solution and wait for it to cool

-Step 2 - Heat the oils in a pot over low heat or over steam until completely melted.
+Step 2 - Heat the oils in a slow cooker or over steam until completely melted

-Step 3 - Slowly pour the baking soda solution into the oils and mix.
+Step 3 - Slowly pour the lye solution into the oils and mix

-Step 4 - Cover and cook the soap on low heat, stirring occasionally.
-Continue until the paste turns into a gel and takes on a clear, jelly-like texture.
+Step 4 - Cover and cook the soap at a low temperature, stirring occasionally.
+Continue until the mixture turns into a gel and acquires a translucent, Vaseline-like texture

-Step 5 - Cool the mixture slightly and add essential oils and herbs.
+Step 5 - Cool the mixture slightly and add essential oils and botanicals

-Step 6 - Pour the mixture into the molds and cover.
+Step 6 - Pour the mixture into molds and cover

-Step 7 - Wait 12-24 hours, remove from the mold, cut (if necessary) and leave to dry and ripen for a short period of 1-2 weeks.
+Step 7 - Wait 12-24 hours, unmold, cut (if necessary), and leave to dry and cure for a short period of 1-2 weeks

 Advantages: